Lane Kenworthy, The Good Society

 - National Coalition for the Homeless, “How Many People Experience Homelessness?,” 2009. ↩

-- Jonathan Kozol, Rachel and Her Children: Homeless Families in America, Random House, 1987; David A. Snow and Leon Anderson, Down on Their Luck: A Study of Homeless Street People, University of California Press, 1993; Jencks, The Homeless. ↩
+- Jonathan Kozol, Rachel and Her Children: Homeless Families in America, Random House, 1987; Snow and Anderson, Down on Their Luck; Jencks, The Homeless. ↩

 - Snow and Anderson, Down on Their Luck. ↩

 - Lane Kenworthy, “Social Programs,” The Good Society. ↩

 - Lane Kenworthy, “A Decent and Rising Income Floor,” The Good Society. ↩

 - Lane Kenworthy, “Affordable Renting,” The Good Society. ↩